 Byron was born with a deformed foot, and it was a point of contentious vanity with him.
 When he started at Aberdeen Grammar School, he was encouraged to exercise, but wanting to make up for his clubfoot, he would go into ‘violent’ bouts in an attempt to overcompensate for what he saw as a failure.
 Aside from that, his mother would habitually withdraw him from school, leaving Byron with a patchy education that he did not in any way improve when he was sent to Harrow.

-It was only in 1804 that he began to show interest in his classmates, and to build friendships.
+It was only in 1804 that he began to show interest in his classmates and to build friendships.
 There may have been, though this is disputed among Byronic scholars, a romance with a younger Harrow boy as well, given the often Romantic nature of his poetry, and his nostalgic reminisces of his days spent at Harrow.
-After Harrow, he went to Trinity College, Cambridge, where he – and again, this is something that is largely disputed among Byronic scholars – met and formed a close friendship, and perhaps a relationship, with John Edlestone, about which he composed a series of eligies.
+After Harrow, he went to Trinity College, Cambridge, where he – and again, this is something that is largely disputed among Byronic scholars – met and formed a close friendship, and perhaps a relationship, with John Edleston, about which he composed a series of elegies.
 He described the affair as ‘a violent, though pure love and passion’.

-Byron’s first published copy was Fugitive Pieces, which was almost immediately recalled and burned on advice of his friend, the Reverend J.T.
+Byron’s first published copy was Fugitive Pieces, which was almost immediately recalled and burned on the advice of his friend, the Reverend J.T.
 Becher.
 Fugitive Pieces contained amorous and overt verses.
 His second Hours of Idleness received such a critical thrashing in the Edinburgh Review that it prompted Byron to write his first fully satirical piece, English Bards and Scotch Reviewers.
 This had the opposite effect: although published anonymously, everyone knew that Byron had written it, and he had upset so many critics that he was challenged to countless duels.

-After that, Byron took to travelling.
+After that, Byron took to traveling.
 He went on the Grand Tour – a then customary excursion where Byron visited and fell in love with Italy, and then the Levant.
-In between, he published ‘Childe Harolde’s Pilgrimage’, and people back in England rapidly changed their opinion about him: suddenly, he was a rising star, suddenly everyone wanted to be Byron’s companion, and his work was considered second to none.
+In between, he published ‘Childe Harold’s Pilgrimage’, and people back in England rapidly changed their opinion about him: suddenly, he was a rising star, suddenly everyone wanted to be Byron’s companion, and his work was considered second to none.
 He produced several more works in this period – The Giaour, The Bride of Abydos, and Parisina.
 However, the apple didn’t quite fall far from the tree: pressed by debt, he began to look for a wealthy woman to marry.

-However, it was a very unhappy marriage – Byron was, by all means, unfaithful, and so the couple divorced, and dogged by rumours of incest and debt, Byron left and went to live abroad.
+However, it was a very unhappy marriage – Byron was, by all means, unfaithful, and so the couple divorced, and dogged by rumors of incest and debt, Byron left and went to live abroad.

 He settled, for a while, at the villa Diodati, in Switzerland, where he met and befriended the Shelleys.
 This was the setting of the infamous bet that led Mary Shelley into writing Frankenstein, and John Polidori to craft The Vampyre.
-Byron had affairs left, right and centre, and eventually left to go live in Italy, at the San Lazzaro degli Armeni, where he learned the Armenian language, and helped compose the first English-Armenian dictionary.
+Byron had affairs left, right and center, and eventually left to go live in Italy, at the San Lazzaro degli Armeni, where he learned the Armenian language and helped compose the first English-Armenian dictionary.

-He continued to work on Childe Harold, and started to write Don Juan, the second of his well-known epics.
+He continued to work on Childe Harold and started to write Don Juan, the second of his well-known epics.

 After Italy, Byron moved on to Greece.
 He decided to join the Greek movement for independence from the Ottoman empire, spending a substantial amount of money to refit the Greek fleet.
 It was during an attack on Lepanto that Byron met his unfortunate end.

 They were supposed to take the Turkish-held fortress, though Byron fell ill.
-Although he recovered, he caught a violent cold, and developed sepsis – a poisoning of the blood.
-He died in Missolonghi on 19th April, 1824.
+Although he recovered, he caught a violent cold and developed sepsis – a poisoning of the blood.
+He died in Missolonghi on 19th April 1824.

 “The news came to the village — the dire news which spread across the land, filling men’s hearts with consternation — that Byron was dead.
 Tennyson was then about a boy of fifteen.